 - If it is a college, checking to make sure the pupil has started the course

-Most of our pupils choose to remain at school – many until they are 19 but some until they are 17 or 18.
-This allows students to continue to learn with more emphasis on the life skills.
+Students can leave school at the end of Year 11 but many of our pupils choose to remain at school into our 6th form provision many until they are 19, but some until they are 17 or 18.
+This allows students to continue to learn with more of an emphasis on development life skills.

 Many of our students attend link courses from school.
 Most students can go to college for up to three years.

 Further Education Opportunities

 College courses are differentiated to meet the needs of students.
 Students have the option to undertake: